-With the recent Facebook-Cambridge Analytica scandal, many people became aware of how much data Facebook tracks and keeps on them, as well as how that data can be easily monetised (and weaponised) by third parties.
-Facebook has subsequently faced increasing pressure to be more transparent about what it's doing with all that data.
+Thanks to the Cambridge Analytica scandal earlier this year, many people are more aware of how much data Facebook tracks and keeps on them, as well as how their data can be easily monetised (and weaponised against them) by third parties.
+As a result, Facebook has been facing a lot pressure, and it's pledged to be more transparent about what it's doing with all your data.

 - Facebook will add ‘unsend’ feature since it deleted Zuckerberg’s messages

 - Facebook scandal: Anybody could have had their profile scraped

 In your web browser, whether it's Chrome or Safari, you have a simple way to clear your cookies and browsing history.